lupyuen/lupyuen.github.io/src/auto2.md

 -   __NuttX must not crash__ on PineDio Stack _(Checkpoint Bravo)_

+    (If NuttX crashes, our script runs a Crash Analysis)

 -   __SPI Transmit and Receive__ must work _(Checkpoint Charlie)_

 -   __GPIO Input, Output and Interrupt__ must work _(Checkpoint Delta)_